-As with all revolutions, the overhaul of Haifa’s downtown is spearheaded by the city’s young people, striving to make both Israelis and tourists to come visit and appreciate the area.
-And so the change began with new and interesting businesses, like Breada, a quaint little bakery run by a local hotshot DJ.
+As with all revolutions, the overhaul of Haifa’s downtown is spearheaded by the city’s young people, striving to make both Israelis and tourists come to visit and appreciate the area.
+The change began with new and interesting businesses, like Breada, a quaint little bakery run by a local hotshot DJ.
 Or Barberia, which combines a hipster barbershop with unknown craft beers and a great atmosphere.
-These go along with long standing businesses, some hundreds of years old family restaurants or stalls.
-This area beautifully combines Jewish, Muslim and Christian cultures, food and people, into what makes Haifa so special in Israel.
+These go along with long-standing businesses, some hundreds of years old family restaurants or stalls.
+This area beautifully combines Jewish, Muslim, and Christian cultures, food and people, into what makes Haifa so special in Israel.

 It’s not only bars and restaurants, though.
 Art has flourished in this area for the past five years or so.
-Galleries are aplenty (under and overground) almost all bars have regular live shows and open mic nights, fashion and jewelry shops keep popping up and the streets become more and more colorful.
+Galleries are aplenty (under and overground) almost all bars have regular live shows and open mic nights, fashion and jewelry shops keep popping up.
+The streets become more and more colorful.
 Not that the streets weren’t interesting before.
-Haifa, like many cities in Israel, has been around for a lot longer than the state of Israel has.
-The different building and homes may be new, or from the British Mandate time, or even the Ottoman regime.
+Like many cities in Israel, Haifa has been around for a lot longer than the state of Israel has.
+The different buildings and homes may be new, or from the British Mandate time, or even the Ottoman regime.
 This mix makes strolling down the street a fascinating experience.

 All these changes have made the city more appealing for tourists, both from Israel and abroad.
 The downtown area is perfect for a long weekend, and there are many new hotels and boutique hotels that will be glad to put you right in the middle of things.
 However, we think that the best way to discover this interesting place (and probably the cheapest way, too) is to find a place on Airbnb.
 There are charming rooms and apartments, and the prices are still super-cheap.
 Get your own home in Haifa and explore downtown at your own pace with comfort and ease!